-The Research Translation Core (RTC) works with each investigator in the UW SRP to identify end users of their research and to discuss strategies to engage targeted constituencies with the goal of finding effective ways to increase the visibility of their research.
-The RTC works with SRP stakeholders, in particular EPA Region 10 and ATSDR and our local communities, to meet our goals of broadly disseminating emerging research findings and applying current research outcomes to improve public health.
-A list of our agency partners with links to their websites is available below.
+The UW SRP Research Translation Core (RTC) supported and coordinated researcher-initiated efforts to identify and engage end users of their research to increase the social relevance of UW SRP research.
+The RTC worked with UW SRP stakeholders, in particular the US Environmental Protection Agency Region 10, the Agency for Toxic Substances and Disease Registry and our local communities, to disseminate emerging research findings and apply current research outcomes to improve public health.
+A list of agency and community partners is below.

 As part of research translation, UW SRP investigators also helped transfer the technology that they developed to researchers at other institutions who may benefit from a novel approach to their investigations.

 Research Translation Core Director Thomas Burbacher

 Investigator-initiated research translation includes efforts by researchers to communicate their findings beyond typical academic communications like peer-reviewed journal articles and scientific conference presentations.